pachamaltese/janeaustenr/README.md

 ## How to Use This Package

-For some ideas on getting started with analyzing these texts, go to...
+For some ideas on getting started with analyzing these texts, see my [blog post on sentiment analysis of Austen's novels](http://juliasilge.com/blog/If-I-Loved-NLP-Less/).
 For help within R, try `?persuasion` or similar for getting started with the data sets.